eliasvasylenko/org.qwicker/README.md

 As per https://github.com/osgi/design/blob/master/rfcs/rfc0241/rfc-0241-Features.pdf

 With respect to the build-time resolution problem above.
 Our build tooling now just needs to generate a feature which forwards the appropriate capabilities, which can then be bundled as part of the application.
+The extensibility model may provide an avenue for ensuring colocation of bundles with the appropriate resources for deployment.